-Elizabeth earned a Ph.D. and two Master’s Degrees.
-She is a Harvard certified board member and attended the Stanford Executive Program.
+Elizabeth earned an M.S. and B.S. degree from Peking University and a Ph.D. and a Master’s Degrees from University Nevada, and She is a Harvard certified board member and attended the Stanford Executive Program.

 Elizabeth received the TOP 50 Diversity Leader in the United States in 2020, the Presidential Award in 2019, the Global Leadership Award in 2018, the WITI Hall of Fame Award in 2017, and Women of Influence in Silicon Valley in 2013.
 She also received 10+ other prestigious awards.
 She is a trailblazer, leading a creative and proven path to the top.

 Elizabeth lives by the credo of the four “L”s